tyc/successfulunittest/manuscript/Let_Get_Testing.md

 If the unit test passes, no assertion will be generated.
 An assertion triggered off is a failed test case.

-## Code coverage
+## Test coverage

-For this test case, it is important to check the code coverage is adequate.
+For this test case, it is important to check the tode coverage is adequate.
 This is a question that needs to be constantly asked, and the initial target is always 100% coverage for code and branch.
 If neither of these two metrics are at 100% coverage when you release the software module, there are gaps in the code that were not tested.

-The analysis for the code coverage is highly dependent on the implementation of the code.
+The analysis for the test coverage is highly dependent on the implementation of the code.

 The implementation for `init_pwm_if()` is as follows